justudin/justudin.github.com/research/projects.md

 title: Projects
 ---

+- IoT-based Localized Cloud Service Platform for the Lifecyle Management of Chronic Diseases (Korea - International R&D, 2016 ~ 2019)
+- IoT-based Intelligent Store (Korea - Czech International R&D, 2016 ~ 2019)
-- Development of the Reconfigurable Manufacturing Core Technology based on the Flexible Assembly and ICT Converged Smart Systems (Ministry of Trade, Industry and Energy (MOTIE), South Korea, 2015~present)
+- Development of the Reconfigurable Manufacturing Core Technology based on the Flexible Assembly and ICT Converged Smart Systems (Ministry of Trade, Industry and Energy Korea, 2015 ~ 2020)